thehunmonkgroup/jester/doc/03-Sequences.md

  * **invalid** --
    Set this to true if you just want to register the key press as invalid and break the currently running action.
  * **invalid_sound** --
    Set this to a file or phrase to play to the user after registering the key press as invalid and stopping playback of the file.
-The format of the filepath is the same as the ones accepted by the play module.
+The format of the filepath is the same as the ones accepted by the @{play} module.
  * **invalid_sequence** --
    Set this to a sequence to call after registering the key press as invalid and stopping playback of the file.